What is the Renewanation Virginia Scholarship Foundation?

 ATTN: Finance Department

-- Make arrangements for direct fund transfer by calling 540-890-8900 and speaking to Paulina in the Finance Department.
+- For marketable securities, make arrangements for direct fund transfer by calling 540-890-8900 and speaking to Melaine in the Finance Department.

 Is my child eligible for a scholarship?

-- Have a family household income that does not exceed 300 percent of the current federal poverty level, or in the case of special needs students, 400 percent of the federal poverty level.
+- Have a family household income that does not exceed 300 percent of the current federal poverty level, or in the case of special needs students, 400 percent of the federal poverty level with a written and filed IEP.

 How do I apply for scholarship assistance?

-- Determine eligibility.
+- First, determine eligibility and qualification.
 (See FAQ – Is my child eligible for a scholarship?)

-- Apply for Renewanation Virginia Scholarship Foundation assistance through your eligible school.
+- Then, apply for Renewanation Virginia Scholarship Foundation assistance through your qualified and participating school.

 What if I have more questions?